-This approach emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls, encouraging a widening as well as lengthening back, freeing the rib cage for deep and natural breathing.
+This deeply beneficial way of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls, encouraging a widening as well as lengthening back, freeing the rib cage for deep and natural breathing.

 why I teach AT

 AT makes a real difference in my life, and in my pupils' lives, improving how we function every day, enhancing our well-being, and promoting our personal growth.